Weissheiten/Weissheiten.Coaching.GoWithTheFlowBasics/Documentation/index.rst

 so guests can be provided with an access code on demand.

 This package covers a good amount of the "Flow Basics" SkillPackage provided on SkillDisplay, so you'll be able to track your own progress while following this tutorial via SkillUps! for the according package at https://www.skilldisplay.at!
-The "Flow Basics" SkillPackage was generated in cooperation with the Neos Evangelist Christian Müller (@daskitsunet)
+The "Flow Basics" SkillPackage was generated in cooperation with the Neos Evangelist Christian Müller (@daskitsunet), this tutorial was created by Florian Weiss (@WeissheitenWien)

 More information can be found at